iscc/iscc-schema/docs/includes/terms-schema.md

     Keywords or tags used to describe this content.
 Multiple entries in a keywords list are typically delimited by commas.

     **Comment**:  Keywords or tags used to describe this content.
-Multiple entries in a keywords list are typically delimited by commas.
+Either a list of keywords or a sting with comma separated keywords.

 ### **version**